qthwng01/ytb-dubbing/README.md

-# 🎙️ YouDub - AI Voiceover & Translation for YouTube Videos
+# 🎙️ Youtube Cabin - AI Voiceover & Translation for YouTube Videos

 > **Fullstack Next.js 14 App Router project** that creates AI-powered voiceovers and translations for YouTube videos.
 Powered by Microsoft Azure Edge TTS, Google Cloud TTS, and more.